-(1) If the cooling water in the radiator reservoir tank is not within normal range when cool, add water to the MAX line.

-▲ If antifreeze is being used, pay careful attention to the ratio of antifreeze and water when adding coolant.

-▲ If the surge tank is completely empty, first add water directly to the surge tank.
+- (1) If the cooling water in the radiator reservoir tank is not within normal range when cool, add water to the FULL line. - Always check the coolant level in the radiator reservoir tank prior to beginning of daily operation of the truck. - ▲ If antifreeze is being used, pay careful attention to the ratio of antifreeze and water when adding coolant. - ▲ If the reservoir tank is completely empty, first add water directly to the surge tank.
+Then add water to the reservoir tank.

-Always allow the radiator to cool down before adding water.
+Alway allow the radiator to cool down before adding water.
 At the operating temperature, the engine cooling water is at high temperature and pressure, so it is dangerous to try to open the surge tank cap.
 Wait until the radiator is cool enough to be touched by hand before opening the surge tank cap.
 Loosen the surge tank cap slowly to release the pressure, then loosen the cap.